entrecode/ec.doc/doc/resources/group.md

 Also, the creator will get the right to edit and delete the group.

-Response: 200 ok with the new group.
+Response: 201 created with the new group.

 ## DELETE

 Deletes the group, no questions asked.
 Response: 204 no content.

+Also deletes any permissions that were set for this group (account- and group-permissions).

 # [Group List](id:groups)
 List of groups.